 Chronic kidney disease, or CKD, is known as the gradual loss of kidney use.
 The kidneys filter waste and liquids from your blood, which is then discharged into your urine.
 When CKD becomes more advanced, a dangerous amount of fluids can build up in the body.
 About 200,000 people a year are diagnosed in the U.S. with this disease.
-It can be detected through two simple tests, administered by your primary care physician (PCP).
+It can be detected through two simple tests, administered by your primary care physician (PCP), which benefits you.
 What many don’t realize is that your PCP can be a great help in detecting CKD and what the next steps may be for you!

 Benefits of visiting a Primary Care Physician:

 Early detection of CKD by your primary care physician calls for immediate action.
 He will lower your cardiovascular risk and will make an effort to slow the progression of CKD.
 There are 5 stages of chronic kidney disease.
 Any condition beyond Stage 3 should be monitored by a nephrologist as well.
 Some of the benefits of a primary care physician are listed below: